firasabualkomboz/Pal-News/README.md

 ## Website Idea

 * This website is a display of publications and at the same time it can be used as a news website or as a site to display articles as needed, where the site owner can enter the panel and add more than one user and control their powers.

+* As I mentioned earlier, the site contains a special control panel, and the administrator can manage the entire website through it.
+I will now explain the divisions of the website in general.